Ryuanxue/FIPA/examples/nginx/READEME.md

 ## Annotation Strategy

 - Sensitive sources: Authentication files. nginx specifies the authentication method and the location of the authentication file in its configuration.
 In this experiment, the authentication file is assumed to be located at `nginx/auth` and named `.htpasswd`.
 The file contains a user `testuser` with password `123456`.
 - Annotation method: Although the sensitive data originates from the authentication file, nginx reads this data using `pread`, which is not modeled as a sensitive API in FlowCheck.
-Therefore, the annotation method uses FlowCheck's API, `FC_TAINT_WORLD`.
+Therefore, the annotation method uses FlowCheck's API, `FC_TAINT_WORD`.
 For details, refer to the patch file `diff.patch` in the `source_code` directory.

 ## Preprocessing Steps